BRENDA LEE

 has her own way of weaving adolescence into maturity and maturity into

 adolescence that you wouldn’t easily get from any other artist at the time.
-This

-is why, although All The Way is
+This is why, although All The Way

-basically just Emotions Vol. 2, with
+is basically just Emotions Vol. 2,

-more consistent on the whole — at least this time around, she does not
+little more consistent on the whole — at least this time around, she does not

 attempt to take on the impossible, such as making Uncle Ray proud with